 Savory, preserved lemons are not something that we often use in Western cuisine.
 When we think of using preserved lemons in a dish, we typically think of Moroccan and Middle Eastern dishes, but preserved lemons can add a punch of flavor to many types of dishes.
 I've listed some ideas below for how to use preserved lemon.
 I've tried many different versions for preserving lemons.
 I find the best flavor and most success with this version below.
-Often, we cover ingredients in lacto-ferments with a liquid brine; however, this method is more similar to sauerkraut.
-It ferments in salt and it's own juices.
+Often, we cover ingredients in ferments with a liquid brine; however, this method is more similar to sauerkraut.
+It ferments in it's own juices.
 If you're not accustomed to using preserved lemons, I suggest starting with just a couple lemons in a pint jar.

 6. This ferment will take at least 1-2 weeks to tenderize the lemon rind and develop flavor.
 The lemons will continue to develop flavor and change in texture over time.